duncombe/wikis/Weekly-Stand-Up-Reports.md

 # Week of 16 June 2014

+## Stand-up for Axiom

+Both Will and Kyle on vacation, nothing to report.

 ## Stand-up for ASA
 #### Accomplishments
 * Added model data to extreme water level notebook using iris